TTTTMMMM/chairLocations/README.md

 ---

 Annoying font change with "Signed In" words after succesful login.
+The id on the span tag is random.

 ![](/markdownImages/loginStyling/1.png)